 - Senior Attorney

-Avantika Shastri has been practicing immigration law since 2004.
-Ms. Shastri was previously an attorney at Van Der Hout from 2004 to 2015, and returned to the firm in 2022.
+Ms. Shastri was previously an attorney at Van Der Hout, LLP from 2004 to 2015, and returned to the firm in 2022.

 From 2015 to 2019, Ms. Shastri was the Legal Director for the San Francisco Immigrant Legal Defense Collaborative (SFILDC).
-She oversaw the pro bono legal representation provided by 15 partner nonprofit organizations to hundreds of vulnerable children, families, and adults in removal proceedings before the San Francisco Immigration Court.
-The Mayor of San Francisco awarded her a Certificate of Honor in 2018 for her work with the SFILDC.
+She oversaw the pro bono legal representation provided by 15 partner nonprofit organizations to hundreds of children, families, and adults in removal proceedings before the San Francisco Immigration Court.
+She was also the Assistant Director and Supervising Attorney for the Immigrant Legal Defense Program at the Justice & Diversity Center of The Bar Association of San Francisco.
+In 2018, the Mayor of San Francisco awarded her a Certificate of Honor for her work with the SFILDC.

 AREAS OF PRACTICE